-Canada's National Contact Point (NCP) for the Organisation for Economic Co-operation and Development (OECD) Guidelines for Multinational Enterprises (MNEs)
+Canada's National Contact Point for the Organisation for Economic Co-operation and Development Guidelines for Multinational Enterprises

 About the guidelines

 Through international direct investment, MNEs bring substantial benefits to home and host countries in the form of productive capital, managerial and technological know-how, job creation and tax revenues.
-At the same time, public concerns exist about the social, economic and environmental impacts of MNE activities on the societies in which they operate.
+At the same time, public concerns exist about the social, economic and environmental impacts of their activities on the societies in which they operate.

 The OECD Guidelines for MNEs address these concerns by providing recommendations on voluntary principles and standards for responsible business conduct, consistent with domestic and international laws.
-The Guidelines represent the only multilaterally-endorsed comprehensive code of conduct that 46 countries have committed to promote.
-The Guidelines address public concerns about the social, economic and environmental impacts of MNE activities on the societies in which they work (including and beyond OECD area) and provide an important framework for business in advancing Responsible Business Conduct (RBC).
+The Guidelines represent the only multilaterally-endorsed comprehensive code of conduct that 48 countries including Canada, have committed to promote.
+The Guidelines address public concerns about the social, economic and environmental impacts of businesses activities on the societies in which they work (including and beyond OECD area) and provide an important framework for business in advancing Responsible Business Conduct (RBC).

 Although endorsed by adhering Governments, the Guidelines are voluntary and are not intended to override local laws and legislation.
 The Guidelines are not intended to introduce differences of treatment between MNEs and domestic enterprises – they reflect good practice for all business of all sizes, wherever they operate.
 The Guidelines are an integral part of the OECD Declaration on International Investment and Multinational Enterprises.